 Images can set the tone of a page.
-A good image can help to make the page more visually appealing and reinforce the message of your page.
-Generally web images take up the majority of the download time in most web pages.
+A good image can help to make the page more visually appealing and reinforce the message in the page.
+Generally, web images take up the majority of the download time in most web pages.
 This can be improved by making the graphics as small as possible.